IDPros/bok-toc/breakdown.md

    2. Evidence and chain of custody
    3. Creation and delivery of credentials
       1. Self-sovereign credentials (including FIDO style)
-4. Articles on IAM-related security essentials
+4. Articles on IAM-related security essentials - needed to understand mechanisms involved in authentication and access control
    1. encryption primer
       1. hashes and cryptographic hashes
       2. symmetric and asymmetric cryptography